 Singapore’s trading firms report savings of between 25% and 30% in document processing.

 Sweden was also one of the first countries to introduce a national single window.
 Currently, the Swedish single window connects customs to the statistics bureau and to other important international trade actors.

 Clearing goods in Sweden is easy and straightforward.
 The trader submits the customs declaration online.
 Then customs processes the relevant information.
-If a license or a permit from other agencies is required it is requested automatically through the single window.
+If a licence or a permit from other agencies is required it is requested automatically through the single window.

 Approximately 94% of customs declarations are electronic submissions, and approximately 12,000 companies and 7,000 citizens use it.
 The platform operates 24 hours a day, seven days a week and is free of charge.

-Single windows: moving beyond national boundaries
+Single window: moving beyond national boundaries

 The Association of Southeast Asian Nations (ASEAN)